NeutronLauncher-Dev/NeutronAPI/README.md

 # NeutronAPI
-Neutron API for Node.js, users can write Minecraft plug-ins through these APIs.
+Neutron API for Node.js, you can write Minecraft plug-ins through these APIs.

 ### Doc